Posted on December 07, 2022 under

 Caribou Migration Backpack (Egaksrak)

-In the northern Brooks Range, caribou amass in great herds in mid-June.
-This scenic backpacking trip follows their path to the northern edge of the mountain range.
+In the northern Alaska, caribou amass in great herds in mid-June.
+This scenic backpacking trip follows their path to the northern edge of the Brooks Range for an adventure of a life-time.
 This trip combines with our Egaksrak Packrafting Trip June 20 – 27, 2024.
-By doing both trips you spend 2 weeks in the wilderness and will get to…
+By doing both trips you spend 2 weeks in the…

 Read More...